connorrothschild/v3/content/posts/svelte-and-d3.md

   height: 100%;
   fill: var(--semitransparent);
 }

+circle {
+  cursor: crosshair;
+}
 </style>

 When I started making data visualizations<!-- my visualization "career" (it feels weird calling it that) -->, I considered [D3](https://d3js.org/)—Data Driven Documents—to be the **gold standard** programming language required to create beautiful graphics on the web.

 As I progress in my career <!-- (it still feels weird calling it that) -->, I'm realizing that D3 has a more particular, and smaller, role in the visualization lifecycle than I initially envisioned.
 As I design more visualizations, I find that one rule makes my development experience more productive, and the process of creating visualizations more intuitive.
 That rule? **To program literally, not declaratively.** <!-- **Less D3, more SVG**. -->

+FIXME improve the below paragraph

 What does that mean?
 (I'm making up the term.)
-It means that I'm moving away from *declarative* data visualization in D3, and starting to make my visualizations *literally*, by simply writing markup in Svelte.
+It means that I'm moving away from *declarative* data visualization in D3, and starting to make my visualizations *literally*, by simply writing markup in [Svelte](https://svelte.dev/).
 I've stopped using D3 method chaining, and started using Svelte's `{#each}` blocks for each of my elements.
 By writing my markup directly and appending the data inline, my code makes more sense and causes fewer headaches.

 ## What D3 does 3️⃣